Lohit9/TicTacToe/README.md

 # TicTacToe
-Online P2P multiplayer using js and java with Socket IO
+Online P2P multiplayer using js and java with Socket IO.
+The adavanced version files contains the quantum tic tac toe.